Contingencyplana/making_friends_0/planning/perfect_failsafe_metaphor.md

-# Perfect Failsafe Metaphor — Making Friends AI
-*Maintained by the Planning Friends in Igor’s Chest.*

 ---
 id: perfect-failsafe-metaphor
 kind: doctrine
 owners: [planning]
 status: active
 ---

+# Perfect Failsafe Metaphor

+*Maintained by the Planning Friends in Igor’s Chest.*

 This scroll records the **ultimate safeguard** of immersion:
 when disguise falters, recursion sanctifies.